 The two forks of the Wabash Cannonball Bike Trails are under the jurisdiction of Lucas County and maintained/patrolled by Metro Parks of the Toledo Area.
 The maintenance of the trails is not the jurisdiction of Monclova Township Maintenance Department.
 Contact the Metro Parks for maintenance concerns at 419-407-9700.
 Call 9-1-1 in any emergency situation.

 Yard Waste Disposal

-Beginning April 20, 2016 the Township offers a new, free yard program….disposal at Ohio Compost, 10839 Sager Road (Alternate 20)!
+The Township offers free yard disposal for its residents at Ohio Compost, 10839 Sager Road (Alternate 20)!
 For information on how to deliver your items to Ohio Compost, or for hours of operation, go to www.ohiocompost.com or call 419-897-7807.
 You may also dispose of bagged yard waste (no loose garbage in your toter, please) with the regular garbage collection as part of your 1 toter limit.
 Should you choose this method, be mindful that your toter is not overly weighted to prevent lifting or toter repositioning by one individual.
 Autumn leaf collection service is provided by the township; click here.

 Landfill Disposal Options

 Smaller electronic waste items (CPUs, keyboards, cords, phones, players, devices, etc.) can be disposed of at the Community Park’s green box for e-waste (by county’s recycling containers).
 NO TVs.
 Call Administration for acceptable methods of disposing TVs or see “News” on our website.

 Disposing of larger quantities of refuse may require you to make special arrangements for a dumpster or make plans to visit a landfill.
 There are no local landfills.
 Our neighbors in Wood County accepts out of county debris.
 Visit their website for more information.